- Reference Number: HEY-384/2022

 You should experience a quicker return to eating, drinking and full movement, possibly with a shorter stay in hospital compared to other methods of pain relief.

-If you are taking certain types of blood thinning medication such as warfarin or clopidrogel, you will be advised at your pre-assessment when you should stop taking them.
-You should not restart this medication until after your epidural has been removed.
+If you are taking certain types of blood thinning drugs such as warfarin or clopidrogel, you will be advised at your pre-assessment when you should stop taking them.
+You should not restart these drugs until after your epidural has been removed.
 You may need some small blood thinning injections before and after your operation.

 What will happen?

-Epidurals can be put in when you are awake, when you are sedated (medication is given to make you feel sleepy and relaxed) or during an anaesthetic.
-These choices can be discussed further with your anaesthetist.
+Epidurals can be put in when you are awake, when you are sedated (drugs are given to make you feel sleepy and relaxed) or during an anaesthetic.
+These choices can be discussed further with your anesthetist.

 - A needle will be used to put a short, thin plastic tube (a cannula) into a vein in your hand or arm for giving fluids (a drip).

-- If you are awake you will be asked to sit up or lie on your side, bending forward to curve your back.
+- If you are conscious you will be asked to sit up or lie on your side, bending forwards to curve your back.

-- Local anaesthetic is injected into a small area of the skin in your back.
+- Local anaesthetic is injected into a small area of the skin in your bag.

-- A special epidural needle is pushed through this numb area and a long, thin plastic tube (catheter) is passed through the needle into your epidural The needle is then removed, leaving only the catheter in your back.
+- A special epidural needle is pushed through this numb area, and a long thin plastic tube (catheter) is passed through the needle into your epidural space.
+The needle is then removed, leaving only the catheter in your back.

 What will I feel?

-The local anaesthetic stings briefly when it is injected into the skin, it is common to feel slight discomfort in your back as the catheter is inserted as well as some pressure and pushing.
+The local anaesthetic stings briefly when it is injected into your skin, it is common to feel slight discomfort in your back as the catheter is inserted, as well as some pressure and pushing.

-- Occasionally an electric shock-like sensation or pain occurs during needle or catheter insertion.
-If this happens you must tell your anaesthetist immediately.
+- Occasionally an electric shock like sensation or pain occurs during needle or catheter insertion.
+If this happens you must tell your anesthetist immediately.

 - Your legs may feel heavy and become increasingly difficult to move.

-- You may only notice these effects for the first time when you recover consciousness after your operation, particularly if the epidural was put in when you were anaesthetised.
+- You may only notice these effects for the first time when you recover consciousness after your operation, particularly if the epidural was put in when you were anaesthetized.

 How do I use the pump?

-- With an epidural there is a dose of the medication being constantly given.
+- With an epidural there is a dose of the medication being constantly given initially.